No. 2 Indiana beats Purdue to clinch share of Big Ten title

-But Berger and Holmes combined for six straight points and Chloe Moore-McNeil added a midrange jumper to make it 52-39 with 4:19 left in the third quarter.
-Then, after Purdue scored five straight, the Boilermakers gave those points right back on one play — with Moore-McNeil making a 3-pointer and Sydney Parrish making two throws to give Indiana a 60-44 lead with 1:15 left.
+Then Berger and Holmes combined for six straight points and Chloe Moore-McNeil added a midrange jumper to make it 52-39 with 4:19 left in the third quarter.

+Purdue threatened to keep it close by answering with five straight only to give all those points backs back on one play — with Moore-McNeil making a 3-pointer and a foul called as the ball went through the net.
+Sydney Parrish hit both throws to give Indiana a 60-44 with 1:15 left in the third quarter and the only lingering question was long the postgame celebration would last.

+“We knew this was going to be another test, another challenge but there was this mindset of if we can do it in front of our home crowd what a great moment that would be,” Moren said after twirling the net toward the crowd.
+“To do it in front of 17,000 fans, our friends, our families makes it extra special.”

 BIG PICTURE

 Indiana: It’s been a dream season for the Hoosiers.
-They’ve broken record after record on and off the court and now they’ve ended a 40-year regular-season title drought.
+They’ve broken records on and off the court and now they’ve ended their title drought.
 But they insist they’re not finished yet.
 Winning their first outright conference crown should set up Indiana for a deep run in the conference tourney and a No. 1 seed in the NCAA Tournament.

 POLL IMPLICATIONS